droyo/blog/content/go-panic.md

 same way, and because recursion is heavily used while parsing due to the deep nesting present in XML schema documents.
-Because all of the parsing functions went from returning a result and an error, to returning a single result, *the functions became much more composable*, almost like commands in a unix pipeline.
+Because all of the parsing functions went from returning a result and an error, to returning a single result, the functions became much more composable, almost like commands in a unix pipeline.
 Compare:

 	// With explicit error returns
 	elem, err := parseElement(root)